TomLXXVI/python-hvac/docs/examples/vapor_compression/rating algorithm air evaporator.md

 for the given mass flow rate of refrigerant.

-On the air-side of the superheating region of the evaporator, the state of the entering air is given and it is further assumed that heat transfer is only sensible.
+On the air-side of the superheating region of the evaporator, the state of the entering air is given, and it is further assumed that heat transfer is only sensible.
 This implies that the humidity ratio of the air across the superheating region remains constant and equal to the humidity ratio of the air entering the evaporator.
 As the heat transfer rate and the air mass flow rate